CT83/SurWay/README.md

 2. Create a routes files to hand all of the get/update/list and other rest operations and link it with operations from the controller
 3. Create a controller file do the actual grunt work of CRUD-ing.
 4.

+If you don't have CORS configured properly on your server, when you try to make an API request from a React component which is not the main component you might recieve a error where you won't see your POST being passed.